 - "Headroom is plentiful, and legroom is pretty good, the latter mostly on account of the front seat's limited rearward travel.
 The bench seat is rather upright, which might cause a comfort problem on longer trips.
 As in front, the running boards are too narrow to be of any assistance when entering or exiting the seating area." -- Consumer Guide

 The G550 and G63 AMG come standard with dual-zone automatic climate control, navigation, satellite radio, a Harman Kardon stereo system, Bluetooth, blind spot monitoring, a rearview camera and Mercedes' COMAND infotainment system with an iPod interface.
-The G-Class does not offer any optional features as they are all standard equipment.
+The G-Class does not offer any optional features.

 - "The climate controls are mounted too low for convenient access.
 Most audio and navigation functions run through Mercedes' COMAND control interface.
 The central 'joystick' falls easily to hand.
 Though the dashboard screen is a bit on the small side, it's not overly difficult to read.
 The navigation system itself is not hard to program, but map markings and street names are not clearly labeled." -- Consumer Guide